irmantastam/wp-blank/README.md

 ## Getting Started

-* Clone this repository into your Wordpress project themes directory `.../wp-content/themes`.
+* Clone this repository into your WordPress project themes directory `.../wp-content/themes`.
 * Navigate to the theme's root directory `.../wp-content/themes/wp-blank`.
 * Execute the following commands:
 * `npm install`